Blacksmith Run

 Stream in McKean County, Pennsylvania, U.S.

 Blacksmith Run is a stream in McKean County, Pennsylvania, in the United States.
+It is located outside of Smethport.

 History

 Blacksmith Run was named for the fact an early blacksmith had a shop there.

+In 1995, a bridge was built over Blacksmith Run.
+In 2018, a second bridge was built that is owned and maintained by the State Highway Agency.